KhachDavid/cs400-p2/README.md

 # cs400-p2

-This repository is contains the first group project of CS400-S21 created by the CF team.
+This repository is contains the second group project of CS400-S21 created by the CF team.
+In essence, it is a quizlet clone.

 # Table of Contents